ryanwhowe/websocket-workshop/README.md

 * `curl -X POST -d '{"name": "my user"}' -H 'content-type: application/json' localhost:8082/user` will add a new user with the specified name (names must be unique) and output both a password and a token.

+In the browser now we can call the method `login(user, password)` with our chosen username and the password from above.
+However that's not much use unless our authenticator can also talk to the app.

+The yorkshire realm in `config.json` will need another new role so we can split the app from hardcoded roles if needed later.

 ```
 {